wingo/stringrefs/README.md

 We expect that compilers that emit the WTF-16 interface place more importance on `string.get_wtf16`.
-Implementations should ensure that `string.get_wtf16` runs in near-linear time, even on systems that represent strings internally as WTF-8.
+Implementations should ensure that `string.get_wtf16` runs in near-constant time, even on systems that represent strings internally as WTF-8.

 ### Could abstract the concept of a string position?

-The question is, if we see strings as sequences of codepoints that can be seeked around in, what if we defined an abstract time for a cursor into a string?
+The question is, if we see strings as sequences of codepoints that can be seeked around in, what if we defined an abstract type for a cursor into a string?
 Such a cursor could hold onto the string and so avoid any need for position validation, and could abstract over the differences between implementations that use WTF-8 or WTF-16 internally.

 One consideration is that whatever we do, some source languages will need WTF-16 codepoint access (`string.get_wtf16`).
 This makes abstract cursors less attractive because they are not comprehensive.
-Abstract cursors could replace uses of WTF-8 string positions which are really about accessing the codepoints of a string and only incidentally about UTF-8.
+Abstract cursors could replace uses of WTF-8 string positions which are really about accessing the codepoints of a string and only incidentally about WTF-8.

 Defining a string cursor type is tricky though -- would you allow them to be stored to globals?
 Passed as parameters?
 To JavaScript?
 How